 Marco van der Ree, GRI Chief Development Officer, said:

 “The GRI Standards help thousands of organizations around the world to communicate their impacts and, in doing so, stimulate accountable business practices.
 We need to ensure we have the resources to match our ambition to further expand this work, which is why we have launched the Global Standards Fund.

 We are seeking a diverse range of partners to be a part of the Global Standards Fund, who are ready to commit to GRI’s mission and believe in the power of transparency as the enabler of a sustainable future.
 This is even more important as organizations around world look to sustainable solutions to overcome the COVID-19 crisis.”

 Paul Tang MEP, a member of the European Parliament’s Committee on Economic and Monetary Affairs, said:

 “To achieve the transition to a sustainable economy we need future proofed, objective and regularly updated standards for measuring progress.
 The GRI Standards cover a wide range of topics – such as biodiversity, human rights, climate change, tax – that stimulate companies to improve, and help governments and civil society bring corporate behavior in line with a just and green economy.
 That is why I fully support the work of GRI.”

-GRI’s work is partly funded by several government agencies and foundations, with the intention that the Global Standards Fund will bring together a larger group of partners.
-One of the long-term funders of GRI is the Swedish International Development Cooperation Agency (Sida).
+GRI’s work is partly funded by several government agencies and foundations, among which is the Swedish International Development Cooperation Agency (Sida).